 Whether you are the victim of medical malpractice, a car accident, a trip and fall or slip and fall, I am here to help you.
 I have successfully handled cases involving many different types of injuries, from accidents, and intentional acts.
 You pay no fee unless there is a recovery.
 Call today for a free consultation.

-The law for each type of injury is slightly different.
+For personal injury in New York, the law for each type of injury is slightly different.
 You need an experienced lawyer to help you navigate the difficult waters of our legal system in New York.

 Lawsuits need to be brought within a certain amount of time.
 For example, medical malpractice cases have a statute of limitations of two and a half years.
 For cases of general negligence, like car accidents, the statute of limitations is three years.
 Although usually not directly bearing upon a suit for injury, for contract actions, the statute is six years.